ReVision-Implant/neural-simulation/docs/manual/bmtk/installation.md

 - pandas
 - matplotlib
 - jsonschema
-- pytest (optional for running unit tests)
+- (pytest: optional for running unit tests)

-BMTK will work as is on your computer for simple examples, but if you want to take advantage of parallel computing on an HPC cluster, you also need
+- (mpi4py: if you want to take advantage of parallel computing on an HPC cluster)
-- mpi4py